Pain after breast cancer treatment

 Changes caused by surgery

-Surgery can cause changes in sensation in the chest area, the armpit, and the shoulder and arm on the affected side.
+Surgery can cause changes in sensation in the chest area and in the armpit, shoulder and arm on the treated side.

 • sharp, shooting or burning pain